SagarikaSh/Dublin-Wiki/README.md

 # Dublin-Wiki
 Discover Dublin is a non-commercial project.
-A touris website created using HTML, CSS and Javascript.
+A tourism website created using HTML, CSS and Javascript.